cindyvillanuevads/regression_project_zillow-/README.md

 - [x] Read this README.md
 - [ ] Create a env.py file that has (user, host, password) in order to  get the database
-- [ ] Download the aquire.py, prepare.py, model_func.py, explore.py and  final_notebook_project.ipynb into your working directory
+- [ ] Download the aquire.py, prepare.py, explore.py , model.py,  evaluate.pyand  and  zillow.ipynb into your working directory
-- [ ] Run the final_notebook_project.ipynb notebook
+- [ ] Run the zillow.ipynb notebook

 ## DELIVER: